Using Roundup® Weed & Grass Killer Products Properly

 WAND NOT WORKING?
 GET IT BACK IN ACTION

-If you’ve followed the steps above, your Comfort Wand® or Sure Shot® Wand still isn’t working, and you do not hear the motor running, try these tips:
+If you’ve followed the instructions above and the motor of your Comfort Wand® or Sure Shot® Wand still isn’t running, try these steps.

 - If you still don't hear the motor running, it may be time to change out the batteries.
 Unscrew the battery compartment on the base of the wand and replace the AA batteries.

-- Re-prime the sprayer by holding the bottle above the wand and engaging the trigger for up to 30 seconds, until it begins to spray.
+Re-prime the sprayer by engaging the trigger for up to 30 seconds, until it begins to spray.

 If you're still having problems, don't hesitate to reach out to our Consumer Services team.